 - Biodiversity loss (pollinators get the most attention)

 - Light and noise pollution (diminishes wildlife in human occupied zones)

 - Dispersal of many different pollutants (dead zones from nitrate runoff, for example – 400 of them world-wide)

 - Ozone holes: still there, and are they “reviving”?

 - Plastic trash and microparticles (found everywhere on earth)

-- Sick populaces; pandemics of modern chronic diseases, like diabetes
+- Sick populaces: global pandemics, plus chronic diseases, like diabetes

 - Endocrine disruptors (affect glandular systems of both humans and animals); have cumulative effects

 - Water security; floods; droughts; depletion; pollution